algosup/2024-2025-project-1-fpga-team-3/Functional_Specifications.md

 | "Go_Board" | The Chip used in the process of this project |
 | "FPGA" | Programming language used in the project |

-II) INTRO OF THE PROJECT:
+# II) INTRO OF THE PROJECT:
-    1) ORIGINAL FROGGER DEFINITION
+    ## 1) ORIGINAL FROGGER DEFINITION
-        Frogger is a 1981 arcade action game developed by Konami and published by Sega.
+        #Frogger is a 1981 arcade action game developed by Konami and published by Sega.
 In North America, it was distributed by Sega/Gremlin.
 The object of the game is to direct five frogs to their homes by dodging traffic on a busy road, then crossing a river by jumping on floating logs and alligators.
-    2)Features of the game (original) Including pics a)Objective in the game
+    ##2)Features of the game (original) Including pics
+        ##a)Objective in the game
-        MAKE 5 FROGS CROSS THE ROAD WIHOUT GETTING RUNNED OVER, OR DROWN BY IN THE RIVER III) PROJECT REQUIREMENT
+        #MAKE 5 FROGS CROSS THE ROAD WIHOUT GETTING RUNNED OVER, OR DROWN BY IN THE RIVER
+III) PROJECT REQUIREMENT
         1)PROJECT OVERVIEW
             "WE ARE CREATING A FROGGER, ACCURATE TO THE ONES THAT ALREADY EXIST WITH THE RESTRICTION OF THE GO_BOARD CHIP"